awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

 For example, if a request comes from a country where, for copyright reasons, you are not authorized to distribute your content, you can use CloudFront geo restriction to block the request\.

 **Note**
 CloudFront determines the location of your users by using a third\-party GeoIP database\.
-The accuracy of the mapping between IP addresses and countries varies by region\.
+The accuracy of the mapping between IP addresses and countries varies by Region\.
 Based on recent tests, the overall accuracy is 99\.8%\.
-Be aware that if CloudFront can't determine a user's location, CloudFront will serve the content that the user has requested\.
+If CloudFront can't determine a user's location, CloudFront serves the content that the user has requested\.

 Here's how geo restriction works: